varaprasadreddy9676/node-locksmith/README.md

 - ps-node: A process lookup utility for Node.js.

 Make sure to check out their documentation for more details on how they work.

+### Troubleshooting

+Encountering issues can be a hiccup in developing great applications.
+If you run into any problems with node-locksmith, here are some common issues and their respective solutions.

+#### 1. Lock File Issues

+Issue: The lock file is not created where expected or is prematurely deleted.

+Solution:

+- Ensure the lockFileDir directory is writable by the application.
+If unspecified, process.cwd() is used by default.
+- Check for external processes or scheduled clean-up jobs that might modify or delete files in the lock file directory.

+#### 2. Permission Errors

+Issue: Encountering permission errors when trying to create, write, or delete the lock file.

+Solution:

+- Review file system permissions and user ownership for the lock file directory.
+- On Unix-like systems, consider proper permission management or running the process with elevated privileges (sudo) if appropriate.

+#### 3. Concurrent Launch Failures

+Issue: Multiple instances seem to bypass the lock mechanism, running simultaneously.

+Solution:

+- Modify checkInterval and maxRetries configuration parameters to give instances more time or attempts to acquire the lock.
+- Double-check that the lock file path is consistent across instances and no instance-specific paths are being used.

+#### 4. Signal Handling

+Issue: Application doesn’t release the lock after receiving a termination signal.

+Solution:

+- Ensure lockManager.initializeTerminationHandlers() is called during application setup.
+- Avoid overriding default signal handlers that may prevent node-locksmith from performing clean-up tasks.

+#### 5. Failed to Exit Previous Instance

+Issue: The application does not terminate the previous instance when requested.

+Solution:

+- The previous process may require more privileges to be terminated.
+Run the new instance with adequate permissions, or manually terminate the older one.
+- Investigate whether the operating system’s process management settings are interfering with signal delivery.

+#### 6. Incorrect PID in Lock File

+Issue: The lock file contains an invalid or old PID, causing conflicts.

+Solution:

+- Ensure the application closes cleanly to update or remove the lock file.
+- Add additional error handling to detect when the PID in the lock file does not correspond to a running process.

+#### 7. Delayed Lock Release on Exit

+Issue: The lock file remains after the application exits.

+Solution:

+- Confirm that clean-up code executes correctly and listen to the correct events for process termination.
+- Look out for asynchronous operations that may delay the process’s exit and subsequently delay the lock release.

+#### 8. Module Import Errors

+Issue: TypeScript definitions are missing or not found, resulting in import errors.

+Solution:

+- If using TypeScript, ensure you’ve included type declarations for node-locksmith, or create a .d.ts file declaring module typings.
+- Check that the module is installed correctly under node_modules and is not corrupted.

+#### 9. Unexpected Behavior

+Issue: Experiencing erratic behavior or errors that are not covered by the guide.

+Solution:

+- Check the Node.js version for compatibility issues; update Node.js or node-locksmith if necessary.
+- Review the project’s GitHub issues for similar problems, or report a new issue with detailed information about the Node.js version, operating system, stack trace, and steps to reproduce the error.

+For issues beyond these common scenarios, please open an issue on the node-locksmith GitHub repository with as much detail as possible.
+Our community is here to help!

+### 📜 Credits

+This module stands as a testament to the collective knowledge and inspiration drawn from significant figures who have played pivotal roles in shaping my professional journey.
+Gratitude is extended to:

+- My CEO: For visionary leadership and unwavering support that has been instrumental in fostering my growth.
+His profound insights into the internals of software engineering, emphasis on principles of engineering like modularity, scalability and robustness, and the embodiment of a forward-thinking vision have been invaluable.
+The teachings and experiences derived from his mentorship have left an great mark on this me and significantly influenced my approach to software development.

+- The Management Team & Colleagues: Providing invaluable guidance, encouragement, and the freedom to innovate, this team has been crucial to the development of this module.

+- The Broader Open-Source Community: Acknowledgment to the tireless efforts of the open-source community, whose contributions to the Node.js ecosystem laid the foundation upon which this module stands.

+I express deep gratitude for the collective wisdom and experiences shared by each individual mentioned above.
+Their influence has not only shaped this project but has also profoundly impacted my understanding of software development.

+### ✍️ Author

+- Sai varaprasad (https://github.com/varaprasadreddy9676) - Initial work - A passionate software engineer who enjoys turning complex problems into simple, beautiful, and intuitive solutions.
+When I’m not coding, evangelizing best practices, you can find me immersed in reading, exploring new technology.

 ### 📣 Feedback and Contribution